-2.1 Requirements for applicants
+Requirements for applicants 2.1

 This section explains who can apply for AIC allowances on behalf of a student, and the eligibility criteria the applicant must meet for allowances to be payable.

 While any person may apply, assistance is only payable to approved applicants (who may be people, institutions or organisations).
 In this section, unless otherwise stated, 'applicant' means 'approved applicant'.